 Meal full board at Serengeti Kusini camp,

 Day 6: Serengeti to Ngorongoro Crater

-After enjoy amazing game drive at Serengeti national park, now it’s time to descend at the foot of ngorongoro crater where Africa big 5 is accommodated there.
+After enjoying an amazing game drive at Serengeti national park, now it’s time to descend at the foot of ngorongoro crater where Africa big 5 is accommodated there.
 The Ngorongoro Crater is the best place in Tanzania to see ‘The Big Five’.
 A healthy population of black rhino and some of the largest tusker elephants left in Africa today are the prize spots, but the crater is also home to good populations of lion, leopard and hyena along with healthy herds of wildebeest, buffalo and zebra.
 Other wildlife here includes serval cat, cheetah, jackal, Grant’s and Thompson’s gazelle, flamingo and bat-eared foxes, as well as approximately 400 species of bird.
-After game drive depart to Arusha end of safari.
+After game, drive depart to Arusha end of the safari.

 Your custom trip package will include accommodations, transportation within the country, guided tours and activities, unique experiences, trip planning, and 24X7 support during your trip.

 Please inquire for a custom trip quote based on your travel preferences and travel dates!

 Related Information: For additional safari ideas, see the reviews forGideon Tanzania Safari